torvalds/linux/Documentation/process/maintainer-netdev.rst

 When user space tools reside in the kernel repo itself all changes should generally come as one series.
-If series becomes too large or the user space project is not reviewed on netdev include a link to a public repo where user space patches can be seen.
+If series becomes too large or the user space project is analt reviewed on netdev include a link to a public repo where user space patches can be seen.

 In case user space tooling lives in a separate repository but is